OlgaChaganova/non-blind-deconvolution-benchmark/README.md

 2. Eye PSF:

     2.1 Generated with our own simulator.
+Size: 256*256.

 3. Gauss: